alexistm96/alexistm96/README.md

 - :mortar_board: Fun fact: I'm a Mechatronics engineer and I have a Master's degree related to manufacturing and material's science... totally unrelated to programming, but I'm loving it here in the software development world!

-- :runner: Hobbies: :muscle: I enjoy lifting weights a lot, a bit of calisthenics, :evergreen_tree: talking walks on nature, :dog2: walking my dogs, :headphones: and listening to podcasts.
+- :runner: Hobbies: :muscle: I enjoy lifting weights a lot, :evergreen_tree: talking walks on nature, :dog2: walking my dog, :headphones: and listening to podcasts.

 ---